-At minimum, thank the customer for their feedback.
+At a minimum, thank the customer for their feedback.
 Don’t just send them to a thank-you page – thank them in a personalized way.
-Send an email personally thanking them, and consider offering the customer a discount code, coupon or other small bonus.
+Send an email personally thanking them, and consider offering the customer a discount code, coupon, or other small bonus.

 If the customer had a negative experience, this is your opportunity to make things right.
 Start with an apology, but then really make an effort to fix the problem.
 You might also consider offering them an incentive to buy from your company again in the future.

 Once a customer has purchased from your company, take the opportunity to ask them about their experience.
 Their feedback will help you make the customer experience better, improve internal processes, and enhance your products and services.